Amateur Photographer verdict

 Bird AF on the OM-1, 1/320s, f/4, ISO1000, 160mm (40-150mm F2.8 with 1.4x TC).
 Image: Joshua Waller

-It’s worthwhile customising a button for this, or adding it to the MyMenu section, as it can take a while to find this option otherwise, as it doesn’t appear to be accessible on the Super Control Panel (perhaps a firmware update will add this).
+It’s worthwhile customising a button for this, or adding it to the MyMenu section, as it can take a while to find the option otherwise.
+It doesn’t appear to be accessible on the Super Control Panel (perhaps a firmware update will add this).

 More on bird AF performance here: Why the Olympus OM-1 is great for bird photography, with Tesni Ward.